-The Tohono O’odham people also referred to as the Papago, are a Native American tribe of the Sonoran Desert who primarily live in Arizona and the Mexican state of Sonora.
+The Tohono O’odham people, also referred to as the Papago, are a Native American tribe of the Sonoran Desert who primarily live in Arizona and the Mexican state of Sonora.
 Tohono O’odham means “Desert People.”
 When the Spanish came upon them, they called them Papago, but the people themselves have rejected this name and officially changed it to Tohono O’odham in the 1980s.

-They are thought to be descendants of the prehistoric Hohokam Culture.
+They are thought to be descendants of the prehistoric Hohokam culture.
 They share linguistic and cultural roots with the closely related Akimel O’odham or Pima people, whose lands lie just south of present-day Phoenix, along the lower Gila River.

-These people were a settled tribe that raised crops including sweet Indian corn, beans, squash, lentils, and melons.
-They also took advantage of native plants, such as saguaro fruits, mesquite tree beans, cholla buds and made mesquite candy from the sap of mesquite trees.
+These people were a settled tribe that raised crops, including sweet Indian corn, beans, squash, lentils, and melons.
+They also took advantage of native plants, such as saguaro fruits, mesquite tree beans, cholla buds, and made mesquite candy from the sap of mesquite trees.

 Mission San Xavier del Bac near Tucson, founded in 1700 by the Jesuit missionary and explorer Eusebio Kino, was built by the Tohono O’odham.
 Though the Catholic priests were there to Christianize the area Indians, the Tohono O’odham villages resisted change for hundreds of years.
-During the 1660s and in 1750s, two major rebellions rivaled in scale the 1680 Pueblo Revolt.
+During the 1660s and in the 1750s, two major rebellions rivaled in scale the 1680 Pueblo Revolt.
 During and after Spanish rule, the desert people preserved their traditions largely intact for generations.
 Today, the beautiful church sits on the Tohono O’odham reservation.

 It was not until American settlers began to move into Arizona territory that the outsiders began to oppress the people’s traditional ways.
-When territorial lands were opened under the Dawes Act of 1888, more missionaries came to the area building school and missions.
+When territorial lands were opened under the Dawes Act of 1888, more missionaries came to the area, building schools and missions.
 Under U.S. Federal Indian policy from the late 19th century, the government required native children to attend Indian boarding schools, where they were forced to use English, practice Christianity, and give up much of their culture in an attempt to promote assimilation into the American mainstream.